Forex Market Hours

 The Bottom Line

-While the forex market is technically open 24 hours, it is not "active" 24 hours.
-Successful traders treat the trading sessions like the weather—you don't go sailing in a dead calm (Asian lunch) or a hurricane (News release) unless that is your specific strategy.
-Understanding the rhythm of the trading day is essential for finding the right liquidity and volatility for your system.
-Trading during the major overlaps provides the best opportunity for profit while minimizing transaction costs through tighter spreads.
+While the forex market is technically open 24 hours a day, it is not "active" or profitable 24 hours a day.
+Successful traders treat the trading sessions like the weather—you don't go sailing in a dead calm (Asian lunch) or a hurricane (major news release) unless that is your specific, tested strategy.
+Understanding the fundamental rhythm of the global trading day is essential for finding the right liquidity and volatility for your unique system.
+By focusing your activity during the major overlaps—specifically the London-New York window—you provide yourself with the best opportunity for consistent profit while minimizing transaction costs through tighter spreads.
+Trading is as much about the "When" as it is about the "What," and mastering the global clock is the hallmark of a professional market participant.
+In an increasingly interconnected world, the ability to navigate these time zones with discipline and clarity is what separates a speculative hobbyist from a successful long-term trader.

 At a Glance